Thoughts from the Grace Hopper Conference (2024)

 This past week I attended the Grace Hopper Conference (GHC).
 My original motivations for attending were that 1) as a 3rd year PhD student, I was yet to attend a conference (due to timing of qualifying exams, illnesses, and having things to present about), 2) I won free registration, and 3) one of my best friends lives in Philly, where the conference was being held, and I could stay with her.
 However, it ended up being a very eye-opening and informative experience, if not exactly for the reasons I expected.

 One of the conversations I had that keeps resurfacing in my mind was with two women who worked at YouTube in London.
 They joined me at a table outside of the convention center where the conference was being held to eat and take pictures with their lunches.
 In addition to being cool and worldly (Francesca was from Italy and Maria from Venezuela), both of them were down to earth and honest.
 When we were discussing the size of the conference and just how many people were there, Maria said something along the lines of, “Yeah, you think you’re special as a Latina woman in tech.
-But them you come here and realize there’s a million others just like you.”
+But then you come here and realize there’s a million others just like you.”